torizon/blog/content/offline-hardware-bound-keys-signing-blog-post.md

     )
 ```

-It goes without saying that your PIN should never be entered as a string as part of the command.
-For example, if it is
-123456 (the default PIN), it would not be advisable to call the pkcs11-tool signing command as
-`pkcs11-tool --module /opt/homebrew/lib/libykcs11.dylib --sign -m RSA-PKCS-PSS --hash-algorithm SHA256 --pin 1234567`,
-since an adversary could potentially gain access through your shell history.
+Note: this one-line example is for illustrative purposes only.
+You shouldn't actually write your Yubikey's PIN in the command line.

 We're all set!
-The public key associated with your private key on your Yubikey is now authorized to sign targets, and
-you don't have to worry about your keys getting compromised (provided you store the Yubikey safely).
+The public key associated with your private key on your Yubikey is now authorized to sign targets, and you don't have to worry about your keys getting compromised (provided you store the Yubikey safely).

 ## TL;DR